 Active duty military personnel, veterans and their families seek counseling help for a wide variety of mental, emotional and social needs.
-In a 2014 study, the National Alliance on Mental Illness summarizes that 1 in 4 active duty military members were exhibiting signs of a mental health condition to include posttraumatic stress disorder, depression, and/or a traumatic brain injury.
+In a 2014 study in JAMA Psychiatry, the National Alliance on Mental Illness summarizes that 1 in 4 active duty military members were exhibiting signs of a mental health condition to include posttraumatic stress disorder, depression, and/or a traumatic brain injury.

 Military personnel may require assistance during training, deployment, transition from active duty and in retirement.
 They may face a variety of psychological and social issues including depression and anxiety, posttraumatic stress disorder, substance abuse and family and marital issues.
 Additionally, personnel returning home may seek support with their transition back to civilian life, including career and education assistance.

 Counseling services within the military are also provided to military families.
 Military OneSource provides non-medical counseling to help military personnel and their families navigate the military lifestyle and the challenges that they may face.
 These services include addressing marital problems, parenting, stress management, and grief and/or loss to include a few.